ncsa/MayomicsVC/README.md

 <a href ="https://drive.google.com/file/d/1KpT3hou8Sb4zK4M5HzaWF2_7RLUqtWee/view?usp=sharing"> Link to edit image </a>

 Steps:
-1. Adapter Trimming: Trim the adapters from the reads obtained from the sequencer using CutAdapt
+1. <b> Adapter Trimming </b>: Trim the adapters from the reads obtained from the sequencer using CutAdapt
-2. Alignment: Align the reads to a reference genome using Sentieon's BWA-MEM
+2. <b> Alignment</b>: Align the reads to a reference genome using Sentieon's BWA-MEM
-3. Merge: Merge's the reads
+3. <b> Merge </b>: Merge's the reads
-3. Mark Duplicates: Remove duplicate threads
+3. <b> Mark Duplicates </b>: Remove duplicate threads
-4. Realignment: Realign reads using Sentieon Realigner
+4. <b> Realignment </b>: Realign reads using Sentieon Realigner
-5. Base Quality Score Recalibration (BQSR): Calculate the required modification of the quality scores on the BAM produced in the Realignment stage
+5. <b> Base Quality Score Recalibration (BQSR) </b>: Calculate the required modification of the quality scores on the BAM produced in the Realignment stage
-6. Variant Caller/Haplotyper: Create a VCF file containing the DNASeq variants reported for an individual
+6. <b> Variant Caller/Haplotyper</b> : Create a VCF file containing the DNASeq variants reported for an individual
-7. Variant Quality Score Recalibration (VQSR): Assign a well-calibrated probability score to individual variant calls and determine the probability that sites are true
+7. <b> Variant Quality Score Recalibration (VQSR) </b>: Assign a well-calibrated probability score to individual variant calls and determine the probability that sites are true

 # Organization of the code